simoncowen88/dogeconf-19/talk/00-intro.md

 ???

 10× dev speedup for a 10% performance loss

-12 month project done in under 6 weeks
+12 month -> 6 weeks / 10ms -> 11ms

-10ms perf becomes 11ms
+there are trade-offs

+will see how to minimise them

 ---